En la vía

 En la vía is a 1959 Argentine film.
 En la vía is a black and white film directed by Argentine director Alberto Du Bois, according to the script Anibal Pastor and Manuel Rojas, who was co-produced between Argentina and Paraguay in 1959, but was never commercially released.

-He had starring Olga Zubarry (1930–2012), Juan Carlos Altavista, Francisco Lopez Silva (Spain), and the Paraguayan actors Ernesto Baez, Carlos Gomez and Emigdia Reisofer.
+He had starring Olga Zubarry (1930–2012), Juan Carlos Altavista, Francisco Lopez Silva (Spain), and the Paraguayan actors Ernesto Baez, Carlos Gómez and Emigdia Reisofer.